muradmk/Exercise-Progression-Code/README.md

 ### Technical Description
-The code defines a function exercise_projection(exercises, n_weeks=16, sets=3) that takes a list of exercises, the number of weeks and number of sets as inputs and returns a dataframe that contains the progression of exercise plan for each exercise specified.
+The code (python and R) defines a function exercise_projection(exercises, n_weeks=16, sets=3) that takes a list of exercises, the number of weeks and number of sets as inputs and returns a dataframe that contains the progression of exercise plan for each exercise specified.

-The function does the following:
+The function (in python) does the following:

   - Initialize an empty list data that will later be used to store the dataframe for each exercise
   - Iterate over the list of exercises passed as an argument to the function